 It illustrates that there is such a thing as too much ANS arousal, or too little ANS arousal, and a “just right” range within which we function optimally.
 Or, to put it another way: It is good to know whether we are in that range, and important to get back to it when we’re not.

 Another benefit of this diagram is to help us define mindfulness in simple, functional terms.
 Essentially, we are mindful when we are within the window of tolerance.
-What the diagram shows is that that there are different ways that we are not mindful: when there is too much ANS arousal, and when there is too little.
+What the diagram shows is that there are different ways that we are not mindful: when there is too much ANS arousal, and when there is too little of it.
 Hence, there are different ways to come back to mindfulness, depending on where we are.

 However, there are some very serious limitations to this model.

 There is more to mindful engagement than being in the middle range of ANS arousal